adonegan/CA1-2022-Flight-OOP/README.md

-# CA1 Python OOP
+# CA1 Flight System

-A college continous assessment project, object oriented programming using Python.
+A continous assessment project for college.
+Object Oriented Programming.
+Using Python.